1abdelhalim/Customer-Behavior-Analytics-with-Apache-NiFi-and-MongoDB/README.md

 2. Create a Data Ingestion Flow:
    - Add a `GetHTTP` processor to pull the dataset from the URL.
-   - Add a `SplitText` processor to split the CSV file into individual rows.
    - Add a `ConvertRecord` processor to convert the CSV data into JSON format.
    - Add a `PutMongo` processor to insert the JSON data into MongoDB.